Li Jie (running target shooter)

 Li Jie (李杰 (李傑, Lǐ Jié); born February 3, 1973, in Jinhua, Zhejiang) is a male Chinese sports shooter who competed in the 2004 Summer Olympics.

 He competed in the men's 10 metre running target event and finished sixth.

+Currently, he is based in Singapore as a shooting coach, for Raffles Institution and Raffles Girls School.

+As of 2023, he make a return, and he is representing Singapore in the Hangzhou 2022 Asian Games in the 10m Men's Running Target Event.